HamedHojatian/CF-mMIMO-HBF/README.md

 **1.DATASET.md:** all parameters related to system model such as number of users, number of antennas, etc.

-**2.Codebook:** designed codebook for each BS is available in the zip file.
+**2.Codebook:** designed codebook for each BS (4,5,8,9) in deepMIMO chanel model is available in the zip file.

 **3..py files:** simulation source codes